A Self-Supervised, Differentiable Kalman Filter for Uncertainty-Aware Visual-Inertial Odometry: Introduction

 Herein, we propose a novel \textit{hybrid} system that leverages the benefits---and mitigates the limitations---of classical and learning-based VIO systems.
-Our sensor fusion scheme (illustrated in \Cref{fig:system-diagram}) uses a differentiable filter (DF) \cite{kloss2021train} to incorporate network-based egomotion measurements into our uncertainty-aware state estimate, which additionally relies on an IMU-based process model to propagate the state between camera frames.
-Our work builds upon that of Li et al. \cite{li2020towards}, who used supervised pose labels to train an end-to-end system.
+Our sensor fusion scheme (illustrated in \Cref{fig:system-diagram}) uses a differentiable filter (DF) \cite{kloss2021train} to incorporate network-based egomotion measurements into an uncertainty-aware state estimator.
+We rely on IMU measurements to propagate the state between camera frames.
+Our work builds upon that of Li et al.\ \cite{li2020towards}, who used supervised pose labels to train an end-to-end system.
 We relax these training requirements by replacing the supervised loss with a pixel-based reconstruction loss that is fully self-supervised.
 Notably, our approach is the first self-supervised, monocular method that produces metrically scaled predictions.
-These predictions are \textit{uncertainty-aware}---we incorporate a learned heteroscedastic uncertainty model, allowing for principled fusion of the measurements within the filter.
-Our experiments demonstrate, relative to classical systems, the robustness of our algorithm to visually degraded environments.
+These predictions are \textit{uncertainty-aware}: we incorporate a learned heteroscedastic uncertainty model, allowing for principled fusion of the measurements within the filter.
+Our experiments demonstrate the robustness of our algorithm to visually degraded environments, relative to the performance of classical systems.